In this lesson, we are going to learn how to display Oracle Applications User Name, User Id, Responsibility Name and Responsibility Id.

 Here I am taking the page which is already created and adding a region with region style as ” message Component Layout “.

-Now change the prompt values for each items as follows:
+Now change the prompt values for each item as follows:

 (if you want to know how to change the prompt values in the Property Inspector see the Previous Chapter which shows how to change the prompt value)